daneleo35/pterodactyl-mods-manager/README.md

 # Pterodactyl Mods Manager

-An extracted feature repo for the custom `Mods` tab built for a Pterodactyl panel fork.
+custom `Mods` tab built for a Pterodactyl panel fork.

 This package contains the main panel files used to add: